 Club Members might be interested to hear of the process that is used by the Field Day Staff to determine who gets the ribbons for Hound of the Meet and Runner Up Hound of the Meet.

-In years past a discussion occurred at the end of the field day and awards were presented then and there.
-Most people had left for the day by the time a decision is reached.
-The field day staff created a better process which is what we follow now.
+In years past the Master of Hounds determined who would be Hound of the Meet, no further consultation occurred.
+The awards were presented then and there, most people had left for the day by the time a decision is reached.

-The field day records indicate whether a hound has successfully completed an event, but can also take note of a lot of other factors.
-These can include:
+A different process operates now.
+During the course of the field day the field day stewards record the results of each run by the hounds.
+Results are recorded on tablets and information is available immediately.
+The field day records indicate whether a hound has successfully completed an event but can also take note of a lot of other factors.

 - Working together as a pack

-- Not disrupting other hounds on the same run
+- Disrupting other hounds on the same run

 - Following the scent laid, including accuracy against GPS tracking if used